File Management on the iPad

 - Click the Share icon at the top right of the page.

-- At the bottom of the resulting page, select Upload to OneDrive for Business.
+- At the bottom of the resulting page, select Upload to OneDrive.

 Quick Guide to App Functionality